 Anthracnose symptoms suspected to be caused by Colletotrichum gloeosporioides were observed on onion leaves and subsequently confirmed through isolation and Morpho-molecular characterization.
 Initial symptoms included small, white, depressed lesions on the leaves.
 As the infection progressed, these lesions turned brown and developed distinct orange acervuli.
 With increasing severity, the disease led to tip drying, wilting, and dieback symptoms, eventually resulting in bulb rot and complete plant death-consistent with the descriptions reported by Alberto and Perez (2020) and Dutta et al. (2022).
 In the present study, cultures of C. gloeosporioides initially exhibited white to grey mycelia, which darkened with age.
 These observations are in agreement with Reecha et al. (2022), who isolated C. gloeosporioides from shallot plants and reported colonies that changed from grey to dark brown over time.
 Microscopically, the fungus produced abundant conidia with cylindrical to dumbbell-shaped morphology, consistent with earlier observations by Subramanyam (1971).

 The pathogens' confirmation was done using molecular characterization through universal ITS and tef1-α gene sequencing.
 The PCR analysis for C. gloeosporioides ITS 1/4 resulted in amplicons of 487 bp and 456 bp in the tef1-α gene, respectively.
-Upon analysis using NCBI (National Centre for Bioinformatics) BLAST tool, both the isolates of OGRDCG1 had > 98% similarity with C. gloeosporioides.
+Upon analysis using NCBI (National Center for Biotechnology Information) BLAST tool, both the isolates of OGRDCG1 had > 98% similarity with C. gloeosporioides.
 The accession numbers of the ITS and tef1-α gene of C. gloeosporioides (OR141498 and PP263370), respectively. ).
 After identification, the pure culture of C. gloeosporioides was deposited in the International repository of National Agriculturally Important Microbial Culture Collection (NAIMCC), Mau, Uttar Pradesh (India) (NAIMCC-F-04610).

 For confirmatory identification, the isolates were subjected to molecular characterization using the ITSI/ITS4 and translation elongation factor 1-alpha (tef1-α) gene sequencing, following the approach described by Mahmoud and Zaher (2015).
 BLAST analysis of the obtained sequences against the NCBI GenBank database confirmed the identity of the pathogen as C.gloeosporioides.
 The sequences were submitted to GenBank and are available under accession numbers OR141498 (ITS) and PP263370 (tefl-α).
 The ITS and tefl-a regions are widely recognized as informative molecular markers for distinguishing C. gloeosporioides from other Colletotrichum species, consistent with the findings of Patil et al. (2018) and Dutta et al. (2024).